Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 It's that simple.

-Cash-only deals are the No. 1 scam and usually a tip-off that something is definitely not right.
+Cash-only deals are the No. 1 scam and are usually a tip-off that something is wrong.
 Cash cannot be tracked.
 Avoid dealing in hard currency if you can.
-The same goes for wire transfers “upfront.”
+The same goes for wire transfers "upfront."

 Toronto police recently arrested a man who advertised a room for rent at 1818 Weston Road, near Lawrence Avenue West, on Facebook between January and May 2023.
-The man allegedly posed as the owner and showed the room to potential renters, telling victims they had to pay an $800 deposit to secure the move-in date and used e-transfers, certified cheques or cash.
+The man allegedly posed as the owner and showed the room to potential renters, telling victims they had to pay an $800 deposit to secure the move-in date.
+The man used e-transfers, certified cheques, or cash.

 After paying, the victims never heard from the man again or got their money back.
 Police believe there are more victims.